INTERVIEW: Dzmitry Lisichyk, a Belarusian fighting for Ukraine

 What does your duty involve?

 Being ready to stave off an attack by the Russians…My gun is always loaded.
 Before, I guarded weapon shipments.
 There was a real possibility that the enemy will attempt to blast them.
 My comrades and I are also patrolling the territory, where certain military objects are stationed.
 I’m not exaggerating – we are on duty 24 hours a day.
-If there is a need, I can be awaken in the middle of night and be ready instantly.
+If there is a need, I can be awakened in the middle of night and be ready instantly.

 How is the weaponry you have?
 Do you have enough?